 comparisonreferralssoftwareaustralia

-If you manage referrals at a specialist practice in Australia, you already know the problem.
+If you manage referrals at a specialist or allied health practice in Australia, you already know the problem.
 Referrals arrive by fax, email, post, and phone.
-They need to be triaged, acknowledged, tracked, booked, and followed up — and if any step gets missed, a patient falls through the gap and your practice loses revenue.
+They need to be triaged, acknowledged, tracked, booked, and followed up, and if any step gets missed, a patient falls through the gap and your practice loses revenue.

-This guide covers the five approaches Australian specialist practices commonly use to manage referrals — and why one of them is decisively better than the rest.
+This guide covers the five approaches Australian practices commonly use to manage inbound referrals, how to judge them, and which one we recommend.

 What referral management software must do